wxiang54/3XTheCharm/README.md

 	}
 }
 ```
-  * You can obtain a pair of CLIENT_ID and CLIENT_SECRET credentials by creating a project in [Google's API Console](https://console.developers.google.com).
+  * You can obtain your PROJECT_ID, CLIENT_ID and CLIENT_SECRET credentials by creating a project in [Google's API Console](https://console.developers.google.com).

 3. [Optional] Fill up DB with (real) opportunities from Mr. Blumm's himself
    * Run `$make blumm`